 Clinical Laboratory Technician

-Clinical laboratory technicians examine bodily fluids and collect tissue samples that physicians use to make their diagnoses.
+Clinical laboratory technicians examine bodily fluids and collect tissue samples that physicians use to diagnose patients.
 Lab techs use microscopes, cell counters, and other lab equipment to analyze the samples.

 Technicians need to log data from tests and enter the results into a patient’s medical record, so skills in information literacy and a strong attention to detail are crucial.

 An applied associate degree is required to become a technician, but a bachelor’s degree sets them up for more advanced roles in the lab.
-The UW-Milwaukee Health Sciences degree program will qualify students for positions such as clinical laboratory technologists, who supervise lab techs and perform work on more complex procedures.
+The UW-Milwaukee Bachelor of Science in Biomedical Sciences: Health Sciences program offered through UW Flexible Option will qualify students for positions such as clinical laboratory technologists, who supervise lab techs and perform work on more complex procedures.

 Advancing Your Career Through the UW Flexible Option

-If you’re looking for a career change or are seeking new roles in healthcare, the UW-Milwaukee Health Sciences bachelor’s degree can provide you with the foundation needed to get there.
+If you’re seeking new roles in healthcare or looking for a career change, UW Flexible Option programs can provide you with the foundation needed to get there.

-If you are at the beginning of your educational journey, you can fulfill your general education courses with the UW Associate of Arts and Sciences degree before moving on to earning your bachelor’s in the Health Sciences program.
+If you are at the beginning of your educational journey, you can fulfill your general education courses with the UW Associate of Arts and Sciences degree before moving on to earning your bachelor’s degree.
 Or if you have previous college experience, a team of specialists can evaluate your credits to obtain a bachelor’s degree more quickly.

-As a program within the UW Flexible Option, all courses are 100 percent online and follow a competency-based format.
-UW Health Sciences graduate Jordan Schumacher said the self-paced structure and flexibility of the program helped to balance her busy schedule as a physical therapist assistant.
+UW Flexible Option programs feature 100 percent online courses and follow a competency-based format.
+For graduate Jordan Schumacher, the self-paced structure and flexibility of the UW-Milwaukee Bachelor of Science in Biomedical Sciences: Health Sciences program helped to balance her busy schedule as a physical therapist assistant.

 “You can make this program what you want it to be,” she said.
 “You can take it as slow or as fast as you need so that it doesn’t overwhelm your life.
 I never knew a format like UW Flexible Option existed, but I’m so glad it does.”